waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **`story_progress_tracker_agent`:** Track key NPC dialogue and plot points.

 ## V. Completed Intel & Disproven Hypotheses
-- (This section is for temporarily noting completed short-term intel before it is archived or removed.
-Long-term discoveries are integrated into other sections.)
+- **Route 13 Dead End:** The path south through Route 13 was not the correct progression path.
+The Cool Trainer at (12, 93) on Route 12 does NOT want a Moon Stone; he's flavor text.
+- **Thirsty Guards:** Giving a drink to the thirsty guards did NOT grant passage to Saffron City; it opened a path to a different part of Route 5.

 ## VI.
-Unverified Assumptions & Future Tests
-- **Path Forward:** The path south through Route 13 is assumed to be the correct progression path.
-- **Thirsty Guards:** The guards blocking Saffron City might accept a drink item like Fresh Water.
-This is a key alternative path to test.
-- **Strange Battle Mechanics:** The FEAROW's triple attack could be a unique move or mechanic in this ROM hack.
-I need to be more observant.

-## VII.
-Encounter Log (JSON)
-{"ROUTE_12":["ODDISH"]}

-## VIII.
-Reflection Notes (T26395)

-- **Disproven Hypothesis:** Cool Trainer at (12, 93) on Route 12 does NOT want a Moon Stone; he's just flavor text.
-This path is a dead end.
-- **New Plan:** The southern exit on Route 12 is blocked.
-The new primary plan is to test the contingency plan: give a drink to the thirsty guards blocking the Saffron City gates.

-## Saffron City Intel
+Saffron City Intel
-- Rocket Grunt at (24, 9) said: "BOSS said he'll take this town!".
+- **Team Rocket Takeover:** Rocket Grunt at (24, 9) said: "BOSS said he'll take this town!".
 This confirms a city-wide takeover is in progress.